organismal-systems/quant-larval-bio/book/content/demography/stage-age-struct-pop/README.md

-# Chapter\: Stage- and Age- Structured Populations
+# Stage- and Age- Structured Populations

 This is a placeholder for the stage-age structured population chapter.